truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIConfiguration.md

 You can enter commands from the main CLI prompt or from a **network** namespace prompt.

 ### Activity_choices Command
-The `activity_choices` command returns a list of system activities choices, for example, Cloud Backup, KMIP, etc. This is a list output command.
+The `activity_choices` command returns a list of network activity choices, for example, Cloud Backup, KMIP, etc. This is a list output command.

 {{< expand "Using Activity_Choices Command" "v" >}}
 #### Description
 The `activity_choices` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
-The command returns a list of system activity choices choices.
+The command returns a list of network activity choices.

 #### Usage
 From the CLI prompt, enter: